sumbul23/Psychometrics-Project/README.md

 Protestant work ethic, DIF, invariance, gender, bias

 ## Contents
-- **ResearchPaper.pdf**: The full research paper detailing the investigation of the fairness of PWE scale items among male and female genders.
+- **Test-analysis-report.pdf**: The full research paper detailing the investigation of the fairness of PWE scale items among male and female genders.
-- **CodeFiles/**: Folder containing R code files used for the Differential Item Functioning (DIF) analysis.
+- **R-code**: R code files used for the Differential Item Functioning (DIF) analysis.

 ## Instructions
 - To view or download the research paper, simply click on the "Test-analysis-report.pdf" file above.